Introduction

 Runtime LOD Tweaking

-implies we want to use that LOD even if it is so tiny it’s not even visible.
+As you may recall from the first chapter, we specify per mesh when we want the LODs to transition by providing a list of screen-sizes.
+If we specify "1", it implies we want to transition to this LOD only when the entire view is covered by that mesh.
+Likewise, "0" implies we want to use that LOD even if it is so tiny it’s not even visible.
 These values are calculated for us by the scene editing software we use.
 We upload them to the GPU so that our LOD designation shader can find the best matching LOD based on the AABB projection to view frustum projection ratio.

 lod_activation_screen_sizes: [1.000000, 0.800000, 0.400000]

 As you could see in the code samples earlier, there’s also a runtime scalar that we can use to fake objects being closer or further away using the inverse square law.
 Higher values will cause meshes to fall back to lower LODs more quickly, which is very useful when rendering at lower resolution devices such as phones.
+It gives us a knob to tweak all LOD transitions until we are happy in terms of performance and visual quality.

 float lodDistanceScale = bnd.constants.lodDistanceScale;